theonize/Currier/Studies/Identity Crisis/Main.md

   Mother knows best.
 This saying is loaded but we can take it [here] to mean that Rebekah is actively influencing events.
 Isaac is expiring and ready to give his formal blessing: a right of survivorship which will pass on the headship of the family.
-She intervenes and guides Jacob through a process to trick Isaac into blessing Jacob instead of Esau.
+She intervenes and guides Jacob through a process to trick Isaac into blessing him instead of Esau.
 This is a formative experience for Jacob but remember that he is already over 40 years old.
 He has been brought up in this way of scheming and plotting but Rebekah is also sacrificial [v.13]; she accepts responsibility as she guides him.